 - PAT mode CAIPIRINHA (activates improved IcePAT reconstruction, even if CAIPI shift = 0).
 This means that the GRAPPA unaliasing is done in 3D, in contrast to two consecutive 2D unaliasings as done in PAT<sup>2</sup> (referred to as GRAPPA).

-- Tooltip over Segmentation factor gives various infos, e.g. about the EPI trajectory.
+- Tooltip over Boolean parameter group on special card gives various infos, e.g. about the EPI trajectory.
 Skipped-CAIPI notation [Stirnberg2020].: S.R1xR2zD (S=Segmentation factor, R1=undersamplig factor along PE, R2=undesampling factor along slice, D=CAIPI shift along slice).
-For convenient plotting of the sampling patterns for your combination of acceleration, segmentation, and CAIPI shifts, Check out Skipped-CAIPI visualisation on github.
+For convenient plotting of the sampling patterns for your combination of acceleration, segmentation, and CAIPI shifts, Check out Skipped-CAIPI visualization on github.

 - The optimal CAIPI pattern depends on slice orientation and receive coil used.
 Rule of thumb: rather accelerate by R2 (min.
 TR, analog to multiband factor in SMS-EPI).
 Use R1>1 only if needed to achieve short TE despite large matrix size (layer-fMRI), for instance.
 Even in this case, it can be useful to rather employ a segmentation factor > 1 together with a small R1 to accomplish small EPI factors/large PE-blips with a better suited undersampling pattern [Stirnberg2020].
 This is particularly true for VASO.